How Grid Computing Works

 Making a difference has never been easier!
 Grid technology is simple and safe to use.
 To start, you register, then download and install a small program or "agent" onto your computer.

-When idle, your computer will request data on a specific project from World Community Grid's server.
+When idle, your device will request data on a specific project from World Community Grid's server.
 It will then perform computations on this data, send the results back to the server, and ask the server for a new piece of work.
-Each computation that your computer performs provides scientists with critical information that accelerates the pace of research!
+Each computation that your device performs provides scientists with critical information that accelerates the pace of research!

 To learn more about World Community Grid's current research, please link to our Research area.